choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 Summary
 -----

 Apache ActiveMQ is the primary middleware we recommend with MCollective.
-It's good software, but is configured with a very large and unwieldy XML file, which you may need to edit many sections of.
-This reference attempts to describe all of the major ActiveMQ settings that MCollective is likely to care about.
+It's good software, but its XML config file is large and unwieldy, and you may need to edit many sections of it in a complex MCollective deployment.
+This reference guide attempts to describe every major ActiveMQ setting that matters to MCollective.

 ### How to Use This Page